wp-plugins/tiny-carousel-horizontal-slider/readme.txt

 Plugin advantage

-* Easy to customize.
+* Easy to customize
-* Support all browser.
+* Support all browser
-* Automatically pauses on mouse over.
+* Automatically pauses on mouse over
-* Short code available for pages and posts.
+* Short code available for pages and posts
-* Supports navigation by button.
+* Supports navigation by button
 * Option to set number of images to move at a time
-* Option to set a interval for automatic slide.
+* Option to set a interval for automatic slide
+* Supports localization

 Plugin configuration